iotexproject/iotex-bootstrap/claim_reward_distribute_voters.md

 ## Check Received ERC20 Token
 Each IoTeX address is by itself associated with an ETH address, which shares the same private key.

-Use the iotcl command line tool to get the ETH address associated with your IoTeX address, run the following command in terminal:
+Use the ioctl command line tool to get the ETH address associated with your IoTeX address, run the following command in terminal:

 ```ioctl account ethaddr ${io_address|account_name}```